 The companies that resisted the slump years were Morris and Austin, both founded by British motorist enthusiasts.
 By 1932, the UK took over France and became the largest car producer in Europe, a position it retained until 1955.

-As the industry grew, new players showed up on the market, and by 1939, the automotive industry was devices between Vauxhall, Rootes, Standard, Austin, and Morris.
-As other country’s industries grew, the UK had to give up their front position in Europe, and by 2008, it was the 12th largest producer in the world.
+As the industry grew, new players showed up on the market, and by 1939, the automotive industry was split between Vauxhall, Rootes, Standard, Austin, and Morris.
+As other country’s industries grew, the UK had to give up its front position in Europe, and by 2008, it was the 12th largest producer in the world.

 Still, these beautiful designs continue to feature the British elegance and style that made them famous all over the world.

 While the automotive industry has had its ups and downs, there is one niche that’s thriving in the country and that’s car accessories.

 Anything from new rims, audio devices to personalised number plates can be included in this niche, and because the main focus is set on personalisation, people really seem to enjoy buying these products.

 A good example is represented by the personalised plates sector, where the DVLA tends to register a whopping £100 million in annual sales lately.